rrra/www/content/post/2024/summer-2024-tech-signup.md

 This course will prepare you to take the Technician Class Amateur Radio License Exam and become part of an exciting hobby.

-:star: **Registration for the RRRA Summer 2024 Technician Course is now open.**
 <!--more-->

 ## How to Signup